 This blend of essential oils is helpful for all types of pain stemming from inflammation: sore backs, sore necks, achy muscles, tendonitis, and more.
-I created this blend for a family member who was suffering from severe inflammation (tendonitis), and it was very effective.
-It's also great for lower back pain.This #antiinflammatory blend of #essentialoils is helpful for #inflammation #backpain #neckpain… Click To Tweet
+I created this blend for a family member who was suffering from severe inflammation (tendonitis), and it was very effective at this (nearly) 3% dilution.
+It's also great for lower back pain.
+You can double the recipe for a 6% dilution for the first several applications if pain is intense.

 As a head's up…this lotion isn't the most pleasant smelling.
 It uses a lot of strongly-scented essential oils.
 But they do the job – which is the point, right?
 You do get used to the aroma over time.

 Made it for my son in law.
 He was training for an Ironman when he hurt his rib.
 Even had difficulty breathing.
 He swears by it, he applied it faithfully twice a day.
 He completed the Ironman and truly believes he wouldn’t have been able to do it at all without these oils.Cindi